The University

 Director: Robert J. Fuselier

-The Office of Distance Learning (ODL) serves as a steward of distance education at FSU, providing leadership, policy guidance, faculty support and development, and other resources.
-ODL's services to students, faculty, and staff promote and implement university initiatives to support student academic achievement in technology-mediated learning environments.
-For information on online course design, online program development, teaching and learning technologies, and assessment and testing, visit https://odl.fsu.edu.
-For information on online programs, admission and tuition, student support, and proctored testing visit https://distance.fsu.edu.
+The Office of Digital Learning (ODL) serves as a steward of distance education at FSU, providing leadership, policy guidance, faculty support and development, and other resources.
+ODL's services to students, faculty, and staff support student achievement in technology-mediated learning environments.
+For information on services, visit https://odl.fsu.edu.
+For information on proctored testing, visit https://testing.fsu.edu.
+For information on online programs and support for prospective students, visit https://distance.fsu.edu.

 Administration